hengruis/PasswordCracker/README.md

 `manager.py` and `worker.py` are designed for management service and worker nodes.
 The `server` directory contains files that is needed for local web-interface.
 To start this project, please upload `manager.py` to management service node and `worker.py` to each worker node.
 A demo video is here.

-<iframe src="https://drive.google.com/file/d/19WShcWp8U4CRlDlgttdfOm7hAjwtwFQx/preview" width="640" height="480" allow="autoplay"></iframe>
+<video src="https://drive.google.com/file/d/19WShcWp8U4CRlDlgttdfOm7hAjwtwFQx/preview" width="640" height="480" allow="autoplay"></video>

 ## Requirement